ChrissieDk/eKomi-assessment/README.md

 > **Note:**
 > This secret is required for authentication to work.
 > If you do not set it, the backend will use a default value (`secret`), but for security and consistency, always set your own.
+> The .env file must be in the root of the project (the same folder as docker-compose.yml), not inside the backend folder.

 ### 3. **Build and Run with Docker Compose**